What is an Acute Illness in Health and Social Care?

 Supportive Care

-Supportive care aims to provide relief from symptoms and maintain vital functions.
+Supportive care aims to provide relief from symptoms and maintain really important functions.
 This can include oxygen therapy for respiratory issues, intravenous fluids for dehydration, and pain management.

 Prevention of Acute Illnesses